Alaska Cruise

 Sitka coastline and park trail

-Sitka has a different feel from the other ports.
-It sits right on the edge of the Pacific and feels genuinely remote.
-Pick one or two things and don't rush it.
+Sitka feels different from the other ports.
+It sits on the edge of the Pacific and has a genuinely remote quality to it.
+Don't try to cram in everything.
+Pick one or two things and don't rush.

 What we did